wilsonehusin/caprice/README.md

 ### Identifiers

-There are valid reasons to add more metadata into a given execution.
+[TODO] There are valid reasons to add more metadata into a given execution.
 This can be setup through `init()` or `CAPRICE_METADATA=`,  such as:

 ```go